 If she doesn’t come or stays away, I don’t apply them.
 I don’t believe we should force them to have the oils applied.
 King always seems to me to be modeling it for her, like he is saying to her, “Watch me Schatzie girl, it’s okay.
 They’re good for us.
 It’s not scary or bad.”
 He sits up straight and very calm.
 King is an energizer bunny so for him to be in that state of calm tells me he is communicating SOMETHING to Schatzie.

 When she stands next to King when I am applying the oils to him, I will pet her with whatever residual might be left after I pet him.
-I go up and down his spine three times so there isn’t much left to put on her.
+I go up and down his spine three times so there isn’t much left to put on her other than the vibrational frequency.
 But if she asks, even reluctantly, I will put it on her.
 Otherwise I don’t and that’s okay.
 She benefits by being next to King!
 Or a diffuser or even the light pet with an oil.
 That is the beauty of these essential oils – one of the MANY beautiful things about them!

 Just the fact that I can apply to her sometimes, lightly and that she stays in a room with a diffuser going is HUGE progress in only one month.
 I will never force her to receive the oils but she is still benefiting nevertheless.